Shinitorix/ScreenShare_TcpClientDemo/README.md

 1. Start server
 2. Start client
-3a.
-Click on "Share" on client.
+3. A - Click on "Share" on client.
-4a.
-Click on "connect to screen" on new client window 4b.
-Click on "share screen" on client same client window 3b.
-Click on "show" on client
+3. B - Click on "connect to screen" on new client window
+3. C - Click on "share screen" on client same client window

+4. Click on "show" on client

 Now on server project, ReceiveResendImage will start running.